jjcremmers/jjcremmers.github.io/_pages/gallery.md

 ## Affiliated

-PhD candidates and PostDocs that I collaborate with.
+PhD candidates and PostDocs that I co-supervise or collaborate with.

 <div class="container">
   <div class="row">